-The Summer Cultural History Program is first and foremost an academic program.
-Students are required to enroll in twelve hours of credit and to complete all course requirements.
+The Cultural History Program is first and foremost an academic program.
+You're required to enroll in 12 hours of credit and complete all course requirements.

-Students will be enrolled in one three-credit course in history and one three-credit course in art on the Western European itinerary, and make one art and one history selection for the Mediterranean. (make your selections from the course offerings below), and must complete all course requirements.
-The courses offered are designed to meet basic studies or general education requirements.
-Courses at the 300 and 400 level may meet major or minor requirements, or be taken as elective credit.
+Enroll in one, three-credit course in history and one three-credit course in art on the Western European itinerary, and make one art and one history selection for the Mediterranean. (make your selections from the offerings below).
+You must complete all course requirements.
+The courses are designed to meet basic studies or general education requirements.
+Courses at the 300 and 400-level may meet major or minor requirements or be taken as elective credit.
 EMU students must take Art 100 before taking Art 379.

 ARTH 100 Art Appreciation (3)